oljung/portfolio-project-one/README.md

 - __nav bar__

-    - The navbar was positioned correctly from the first test, however it became clear that more space was needed between each link.
+    The navbar was positioned correctly from the first test, however it became clear that more space was needed between each link.
 The styling went as intended, with the default styling removed and color and font of the site applied.
 The active page was given a background color and different text color, and after testing I decided to add some padding to the active class, making the background color cover some area around the text as well.
 The same style was then applied to the hover pseudo class, which also had its font increased in size to make the link "pop out" when hovered over.

 - __Landing page__

-    - After som issues with hero image and finding one that fit both feeling of the page and was large enough, I decided on crumbled pages to give it an "old document" feeling.
+    After som issues with hero image and finding one that fit both feeling of the page and was large enough, I decided on crumbled pages to give it an "old document" feeling.
 The covertext proved a bit troublesome, requiring multible adjustments and refeshes using dev tools before the text was aligned according to my wishes and spaced out in the box.
 The box itself was rather troublesome to place, as I wanted it centered.
 I found a solution on stack overflow, [here](https://stackoverflow.com/questions/1776915/how-can-i-center-an-absolutely-positioned-element-in-a-div), which helped alot.
 It is the "Responsive Solution" post that helped.
 For the main part of the ladning page, a flex box display was used.
 I followed a tutorial found [here](https://www.w3schools.com/css/css3_flexbox_container.asp#justify-content) on w3s and adapted it to suite my needs.
 Above the 3 part section there is an information about hte site, simply a paragraph with slightly larger font size and a margin to separate it from the hero image.
 It took some testing to get the flex box to display the way i wanted, for the "justfity-content: space-between; to work i needed to remove the width of the images.
 Further testing will continue (written 2021-07-12) to find out if that was the issue.

+- __Footer__

+    The footer was given opposite coloring to the heder, with background of dark slate grey and color of old lace.
+When links are highlighted they are colored in the background highlight for header links.
+This part proved to be pretty straight forward with minor tweaking of margins to get everything in a comfortable position.
+There is room for social media links, should the world of Iateria have social media platforms in the future.

 ### Validator testing